ervingegprifti/qmk_firmware/keyboards/handwired/alpha_rockhopper/staggered/bonsai_c4_extended/readme.md

     make handwired/alpha_rockhopper/staggered/bonsai_c4_extended:default:flash

-Bonsai C4 has and STM32 USB dfu bootloader preinstalled.
 To enter the bootloader, run the flashing command above, and then either plug in the USB connection while holding the top-left key, or alternatively, plug in the USB connection and then press the reset button on the PCB

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).